 Cornmeal Butter Cake

 This super moist and flavorful cornmeal butter cake is absolutely delightful!
-Made with browned butter and raw pecans, it’s fantastic served with whipped cream or ice cream!
+Made with browned butter and raw pecans, it’s fantastic served with whipped cream or ice cream.
+Vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself and can’t say how it will turn out.

 I feel like this cake and I were meant to be.

 We’ve been slowly trying some of the local restaurants in our new area and hands down my favorite so far has been Watts Grocery.
 With local, seasonal items always on the menu, it’s quite frankly, pretty darn awesome.

 I was in the mood for dessert last week and starting browsing recipes online, when I came across this cornmeal butter cake.